Our Disciplic Succession:

 Conditions for growth

 Once the demigods and asuras were churning the ocean.
-After they finished, Lord Krsna appeared in the form of Mohini Murti to distract the asuras.
-When Lord Siva saw her, he chased after her.
-Normally Lord Siva isn't like that, but a particular situation developed and he ran after Mohini Murti.
+After they finished, Lord Krishna appeared in the form of Mohini Murti to distract the asuras.
+When Lord Siva saw her, he chased after Her.
+Normally Lord Siva isn’t like that, but a particular situation developed and he ran after Mohini Murti.

-This proves lust grows in the mind.
-Everyone can understand this if they will try.
-In the primary stage it is necessary to control lust; and in the final stage it will not appear because Krsna is Reality the Beautiful.
-All attachment, attraction and service will automatically go to Krsna.
-Love, affection and everything will go to Krsna and lust will disappear.
+This proves that lust grows in the mind.
+Everyone can understand this if they try.
+In the primary stage it is necessary to control lust; and in the final stage it will not appear because Krishna is Reality the Beautiful.
+All attachment, attraction and service will automatically go to Krishna.
+Love, affection, everything will go to Krishna and lust will disappear.
 It will not come again.
 Before that it will come and go.
-But don't be fearful—it will be removed; it will be removed by dharma-buddhi.
+But don’t be fearful—it will be removed; it will be removed by dharma-buddhi.
 Lust can be removed by dharma-buddhi, and dharma-buddhi means religious intelligence.

-Once Krsna asked Maharaj Yudhisthir about this subject.
-Krsna is very naughty, and He asked Maharaj Yudhisthir this question because Maharaj Yudhisthir never told a lie.
+Once Krishna asked Maharaj Yudhisthir about this subject.
+Krishna is very naughty, and He asked Maharaj Yudhisthir this question because Maharaj Yudhisthir never told a lie.
 His question was very dangerous.

-Yudhisthir said, "Yes.
-Sometimes I am shocked to see her, but I control everything with my religious intelligence."
-This answer is found in the Mahabharat.
+Yudhisthir said, “Yes.
+Sometimes I am shocked to see her, but I control everything with my religious intelligence.”
+This answer is found in the Mahabharata.

-Devotee: Could you please speak about Gayatri diksa or second initiation?
+Devotee: Could you please speak about the gayatri-diksa, or second initiation?

 Srila Govinda Maharaj: Diksa means initiation.
-Harinam diksa is the main initiation in our Vaisnava religion.
-In the age of Kali-yuga, if you do not take second initiation—called Gayatri diksa in our society—that will not be harmful if you took the Harinam Mahamantra from a bona fide Guru.
+Harinam diksa is the main initiation in our Vaishnav religion.
+In the Age of Kali-yuga, if you do not take second initiation—called the gayatri-diksa in our society—that will not be harmful if you took the Harinam maha-mantra from a bona fide Guru.

 Generally people take initiation from a bona fide Guru in order to save themselves from the material environment.
-The Gayatri diksa mantra is for second initiation but the Lord Himself has given a special prescription for the age of Kali: the Lord has manifested Himself through the Guru-parampara in the form of the Harinam Mahamantra.
-There are no rules and regulations for chanting the Harinam Mahamantra.
-This is stated in the Scriptures, but if I say this, I will be an offender to Srila A.C.
-Bhaktivedanta Swami Prabhupada, but the sloka is this (Sri Chaitanya-charitamrta, Madhya 15.110):
+The gayatri-diksa mantra is for the second initiation, but the Lord Himself has given a special prescription for the Age of Kali: the Lord has manifested Himself through the Guru-parampara in the form of the Harinam maha-mantra.
+There are no rules and regulations for chanting the Harinam maha-mantra.
+This is stated in the scriptures, but if I say this, I will be an offender to Srila A.C.
+Bhaktivedanta Swami Prabhupada, but the sloka is this (Sri Chaitanya-charitamrita, Madhya 15.110):

 akrstih krta-chetasam sumanasam uchchatanam chamhasam